jumzzz/transcribe_samples/batch_process/README.md

 # Stream Processing with AWS Transcribe

+**Note:**
+- The SSE-KMS Keys generated here are from a simulator environment.
+This is in no way an SSE-KMS Keys for an actual AWS Resources that runs live

 ## TODO
 1. Create an SSE-KMS Key for Encryption at Rest to S3
 2. Create an S3 bucket that uses the created SSE-KMS Key for encryption